bonniedeotis/PublicProjects/CafePOS/README.md

 # Cafe Point of Sale System
 ## N-tier Project w/ Console Interface
 ### Features
-* 3-Tier Architecture (Repository, Service, & UI layers)
+* N-Tier Architecture (Repository, Service, & UI layers + a Core layer for shared resources)
 * Menu changes based on time of day and has 4 different menus
 * Basic sales reporting
 * Training mode that allows full functionality of the system without affecting the database